-47. If the Charity has a seal it must only be used by the authority of the Directors or of a committee of Directors authorised by the Directors.
-The Directors may determine who shall sign any instrument to which the seal is affixed and unless otherwise so determined it shall be signed by a Director and by the secretary or by a second Director.
+If the charity has a seal it must only be used by the authority of the directors or of a committee of directors authorised by the directors.
+The directors may determine who shall sign any instrument to which the seal is affixed and unless otherwise so determined it shall be signed by a director and by the secretary (if any) or by a second director.

-Minutes.
+Minutes

-- 48. The Directors must keep minutes of all: - (1) appointments of officers made by the Directors; - (2) proceedings at meetings of the Charity; - (3) meetings of the Directors and committees of Directors including: - the names of the Directors present at the meeting; - the decisions made at the meetings; and - where appropriate the reasons for the decisions.
+The directors must keep minutes of all

+- (i) appointments of officers made by the directors, - (ii) proceedings at meetings of the charity, - (iii) meetings of the directors and committees of directors including - (a) the names of the directors present at the meeting, - (b) the decisions made at the meetings, and - (c) where appropriate the reasons for the decisions